The definitions and rules of interpretation in this clause apply in these terms and conditions.

-(a) test and inspect the Products on delivery to ensure that they comply with the applicable specification for each of the Products; and
+(a) test and inspect the Products and Services on delivery to ensure that they comply with the applicable specification for each of the Products and Services; and

 (b) if so requested by Smoothwall, give Smoothwall reasonable advance notice of such tests (which Smoothwall shall be entitled to attend).

-9.3 In the absence of any notification by the Customer to Smoothwall in accordance with clause 9.2 the Products shall achieve acceptance by the Customer.
+9.3 In the absence of any notification by the Customer to Smoothwall in accordance with clause 9.2 the Products and Services shall achieve acceptance by the Customer.

 10.2 Smoothwall shall use its reasonable endeavours to comply with the Customer’s request, but the Customer acknowledges that the ability of Smoothwall to supply such Additional Services shall depend on the availability of appropriate resources at the time in question.